thephpleague/csv/source/reading.md

 **Of note:**

-The filtering methods are chainable;
+* The filtering methods are chainable;
-The methods can be call in any sort of order before any `fetch*` method call;
+* The methods can be call in any sort of order before any extract method;
-After a `fetch*` method call, all filtering options are cleared;
+* After an extract method call, all filtering options are cleared;
-Exception for the `addFilter` method, only the last filtering settings are taken into account if the same method is called more than once;
+* Except for the `addFilter` method, only the last filtering settings are taken into account if the same method is called more than once;

 ### Manual extracting and filtering

-If you want to output differently you data you can use the `query` method.
-It works like the `fetchAll` method but returns an Iterator that you may manipulate as you wish.
+If you want to output differently you data you can use the `query` method. **It works like the `fetchAll` method but returns an Iterator that you may manipulate as you wish**.

 ~~~.language-php
 function filterByEmail($row)